-- 17.1 The council operates a proactive inspection regime that is based on inspections involving risk assessments.
+- inspection regime that is based on inspections involving risk assessments.
 These inspections are linked to the enforcement policy, which targets premises failing to support licensing objectives.

-Relevant action will be taken after each visit in accordance with this policy. - 17.2 Premises that produce disorder, threaten public safety, generate public nuisance or threaten the well being of our children will be targeted for enforcement action. - 17.3 The sale of alcohol to minors is a criminal offence and this council will conduct appropriate covert test purchasing exercises in response to complaints and local intelligence.
-The Licensing Act 2003 permits the use of children under the age of 18 to undertake test purchases. - 17.4 The council has a long-established enforcement Policy, based around the principles of consistency, transparency and proportionality set out in the Department of Trade and Industry's Enforcement Concordat which also takes into account the Attorney General's Guidelines to Crown Prosecutors for bringing prosecutions. - 17.5 A graduated response will be taken where offences against legislation are found or where conditions have been contravened.
+Relevant action will be taken after each visit in accordance with this policy. - 17.2 Premises that produce disorder, threaten public safety, generate

+- 17.3 The sale of alcohol to minors is a criminal offence and this council will conduct appropriate covert test purchasing exercises in response to complaints and local intelligence.
+The Licensing Act 2003 permits the use of children under the age of 18 to undertake test purchases. - 17.4 The council has a long established enforcement policy, based around the principles of consistency, transparency and proportionality set out in the Department of Trade and Industry's Enforcement Concordat which also takes into account the Attorney General's Guidelines to Crown Prosecutors for bringing prosecutions. - 17.5 A graduated response will be taken where offences against legislation are found or where conditions have been contravened.
 For instance an isolated administrative offence, such as failing to maintain certain records, may be dealt with purely by way of a written warning whilst more serious offences which have either been committed over a period of time or which jeopardise public safety may result in a referral for prosecution. - 17.6 The council will seek to work with the police and other responsible authorities in enforcing licensing legislation.
-We will strive to have a joint enforcement protocol with all the relevant agencies. - 17.7 Enforcement will be focussed on premises or persons found to be failing in terms of the licensing objectives.
+We will strive to have a joint enforcement protocol with all the relevant agencies.

+17.7 Enforcement will be focussed on premises or persons found to be failing in terms of the licensing objectives.